lestrrat-go/jwx/docs/00-anatomy.md

 In its essence, there is nothing special about JWTs: they are just a standardized format to exchange some piece of information.

-Most of the time this information must be integrity checked using signatures, securely encrypted, or both.
+Most of the times this information must be integrity checked using signatures, securely encrypted, or both.

 While they are referenced from RFC7519, the standardized message formats for signed and/or encrypted JWTs are not in the same RFC.